Blog

 Total Cost~$85,000+/year$0 out of pocket with full aid

-• UPenn superscores the SAT — they take your highest section scores across all test dates, so take it more than once if you can
+• UPenn superscores the SAT — if you do submit, they take your highest section scores across all test dates, so it can pay to test more than once

 • You can self-report your scores on the application — official score reports are only required if you enroll

-• Start preparing early — free SAT prep is available through Khan Academy
+• Start preparing early if you plan to submit — free SAT prep is available through Khan Academy

 English Proficiency Requirements#

-If English is not your first language, you must submit one of these:
+If English is not your native language, you must submit one of these:

 CSS Profile and Financial Aid Application#

 To get financial aid, you must complete the CSS Profile.
-There is no alternative form.
+There is no free alternative form (no ISFAA) — the online CSS Profile is an absolute requirement.

 CSS Profile#